Phone Phone

 Ontario Business Registry | 2021 Updates

-1. Incorporating a business corporation (filing articles of incorporation) under the Business Corporations Act
+• Incorporate a business corporation under the Business Corporations Act

-2. Incorporating a not-for-profit corporation (filing articles of incorporation) under the Not-for-Profit Corporations Act
+• Incorporate a not-for-profit corporation under the Not-for-Profit Corporations Act

-4. Renewing, amending, or canceling a business name under the Business Names Act
+• Search or register a business name (sole proprietorship, partnership, corporation) under the Business Names Act

-5. Filing an initial return or a notice of change, for an Ontario corporation or an extra-provincial corporation, under the Corporations Information Act
+• File an initial return or notice of change under the Corporations Information Act

 • Business Corporations Act